Skip to article frontmatterSkip to article content

 Map.addLayer(image, visParams, "Layer name");

-Map.addLayer() displays data in the Earth Engine Code Editor map.
-Visualization parameters control the displayed colors and value range.
+Map.addLayer() displays data in the Code Editor map.
+It does not export or save the result.

 Export a result